MatthiasWM/IotaSlicer/README.md

 ### Overview ###

-Iota is a voxel based slicer for colored, textured, and multimaterial 3d prints.
+Iota is a voxel based slicer that can handle textured meshes for 3d printing.
+Iota can generate image slices for inkjet/powder based machines, and GCode files for color FDM/FFF printing with multiple extruders and mixing extruders.

-Currently, Iota generates slices in 2d pixel formats for printing with ink in powder, for UV jetting, or screen based SLA.

-Vector based output is currently developed to support multicolor and multimaterial FDM/FFF printing.

 ### Why Voxels ###